DellaCortef/data-journey-sql-bootcamp/lesson03/readme.md

 WHERE EXTRACT(YEAR FROM o.order_date) = 1996; -- EXTRACT(part FROM date) part can be YEAR, MONTH, DAY, etc.
 ```

-Gustavo also brought this implementation
+There is also this implementation:

 'WHERE DATE_PART('YEAR', o.order_date) = 1996'